-- 5.1 Organization.
-Buyer is a corporation duly organized, validly existing, and in good standing under the laws of the State of Hawaii. - 5.2 Authority.
+5.1 Organization.
+Buyer is a corporation duly organized, validly existing, and in good standing under the laws of the State of Hawaii.

+5.2 Authority.
 Buyer has full power and authority to sign and deliver this Agreement and to perform all of Buyer's obligations under this Agreement.
-At Closing, Buyer will have full corporate power and authority to conduct Buyer's business, to own and use the Assets, and to perform all of Buyer's obligations under Buyer's Closing documents and the Assumed Contracts. - 5.3 Binding Obligation.
-This Agreement is the legal, valid, and binding obligation of Buyer, enforceable against Buyer in accordance with its terms, except as enforceability may be limited by bankruptcy, insolvency, or other similar laws of general application or by general principles of equity. - 5.4 No Conflicts.
-The signing and delivery of this Agreement by Buyer and the performance by Buyer of all of Buyer's obligations under this Agreement will not: (a) conflict with Buyer's Organizational Documents; (b) breach any agreement to which Buyer is a party, or give any Person the right to accelerate any obligation of Buyer; (c) violate any law, judgment, or order to which Buyer is subject; or (d) require the consent, authorization, or approval of any Person, including, but not limited to, any governmental body.
+At Closing, Buyer will have full PETROLEUM RESERVES STATUS DEFINITIONS AND GUIDELINES and use the Assets, and to perform all of Buyer's obligations under Buyer's Closing documents and the Assumed Contracts.

+5.3 Binding Obligation.
+This Agreement is the legal, valid, and binding obligation of Buyer, enforceable against Buyer in accordance with its terms, except as enforceability may be limited by bankruptcy, insolvency, or other similar laws of general application or by general principles of equity.

+5.4 No Developed Working Interests.
+The signing and delivery of this Agreement by Buyer and the performance by Buyer of all of Buyer's obligations under this Agreement will not: (a) conflict with Buyer's organizational documents; (b) breach any agreement to which Buyer is a party or give any Person the right to accelerate any obligation of Buyer; (c) violate any law, judgment, or order to which Buyer is subject; or (d) require the consent, authorization, or approval of any Person, including, but not limited to, any governmental body.

+Shut-In

-- 5.5 Legal Proceedings.
-No Litigation is pending or, to Buyer's knowledge, threatened against Buyer that: (a) involves any challenge to or seeks any damages or other relief in connection with the Transaction; or (b) may have the effect of prohibiting, delaying, making illegal, imposing material limitations or conditions on, or otherwise interfering with the Closing. - 5.6 No Brokers or Finders.
-Buyer has not incurred any liability or obligation - whether contingent or otherwise - for a brokerage commission, a finder's fee, or any other similar payment in connection with the Transaction. - 5.7 Disclosure.
-No representation or warranty made by Buyer in this Agreement includes any untrue statement or omits to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.
+5.5 Legal Proceedings are expected to be recovered by Buyers: knowledge, threatened against Buyer that: (a) involves any challenge to or seeks any damages or other relief in connection with the completion of the wells that are open at the time of the estimate by hydrocarbon, geological, engineering or other conditions on, or otherwise interfering with the Closing wells which were shut-in for market conditions or pipeline connections; or

+5.6 No Brokerage Finder's Fee or similar payment for mechanical production - whether contingent or otherwise - for a brokerage commission, a finder's fee, or any other similar payment in connection with the Transaction.

+5.7 Deceptive representation or warranty made by Buyer in this Agreement includes any untrue statement or omits to state a material fact necessary in order to make the statements made in light of the circumstances in which they were made misleading.

+Deceptive representation or warranty made by Seller in this Agreement includes any untrue statement or omits to state a material fact necessary in order to make the statements made in light of the circumstances in which they were made misleading.